 The UK has been rabies-free for more than a century, apart from one species of bat which may carry it.
-But recently a UK man died after being infected after being scratched by a cat in Morocco, highlighting the importance of taking proper precautions when travelling abroad.
+But recently a UK man died from rabies after being infected after being scratched by a cat in Morocco, highlighting the importance of taking proper precautions when travelling abroad.

 How do you catch rabies?

-Animals transfer the virus through their saliva.
+Animals transfer the rabies virus through their saliva.
 It's carried by dogs, cats, bats, foxes, raccoons, mongooses and jackals.